As of February 3rd 2021, the College exhausted all funds received for students through the Higher Education Emergency Relief Fund totaling $659,789.

 Southern State Community College signed and returned to the Department of Education the Certification and Agreement and assures the College will use no less than 50 percent of the funds received under Section 18004(a)(1) of the Coronavirus Aid, Relief, and Economic Security (CARES) Act to provide Emergency Financial Aid Grants to students.

-- View the September 2020 Quarterly Budget and Expenditure Reporting under CARES Act and the December 2020 Quarterly Budget and Expenditure Reporting under CARES Act.
+- View the September 2020 Quarterly Budget and Expenditure Reporting under CARES Act, December 2020 Quarterly Budget and Expenditure Reporting under CARES Act, and the March 2021 Quarterly Budget and Expenditure Reporting under CARES Act.

 - Southern State Community College received a total of $659,789 from the Department of Education pursuant to the institution's Certification and Agreement for Emergency Financial Aid Grants to Students.